-This is never covered under a basic homeowner’s insurance policy.
-If you live in a flood plain, you probably have flood insurance.
-However, many people who do not live in a required area, do not have this additional coverage.
+Your basic homeowner’s insurance policy does not cover flooding.
+If your house is in a floodplain, your lender may require that you purchase flood insurance.
+However many people who do not live in a required area, do not have this additional coverage.

 You might do some research to see if this is coverage you need.
 Visit the National Flood Insurance program to learn more about adding this to your insurance line up.

-Many policies do not cover damage as a result of an earthquake.
+Most policies do not cover damage as a result of an earthquake.
 If you need this coverage, it will require a separate policy or rider.
-This is usually only an issue in areas which face higher risk, but you can ask your agent about this and if you should purchase it or not.
+It is usually only an issue in areas which face higher risk, but you can ask your agent about this and if you should purchase it or not.

 Unfortunately, this is rarely covered.
 Those little bugs can also do a LOT of damage!
 The only way you can cover these costs is out of your own pocket.

-If you happen to suffer severe wind damage and then your home floods, you may not be covered.
+If you happen to suffer severe wind damage followed by flooding, you may not be covered.
 The reason?
-Flood is not covered under your policy.
-It is what the insurance world calls “anti-concurrent causation”.
+Floods are not covered under your policy.
+It is what the insurance world calls “anti-concurrent causation.”
 This is when two events happen at the same time.
 If one is not covered, then both are usually not covered.

 Read more: What to Do if Your Pipes Freeze

-Mold is horrible and not only is it ugly, it can actually make you sick.
-You might check with your policy to see if it is covered.
+Mold is horrible and not only is it ugly, but it can also actually make you sick.
+Check your policy to know for sure.
 If you ever have water in your home for any reason, get it cleaned up as soon as possible to prevent mold growth.

 No matter who you use for your insurance, you need to make sure that you talk about these instances and add in those riders or purchase additional insurance as needed.
 Make sure you take the time to read your own policy so that you have no surprises.